Get started

 The Tailnet policy allows the organization to specify a tailnet, its identity provider will be used on the login page.
 If the policy value is prefixed with required:, Tailscale will force that identity provider to be used and won’t allow logging in with anything else.

-• Supported platforms: macOS, iOS, tvOS, Windows
+• Supported platforms: macOS, iOS, tvOS, Windows, Android

-• Possible values: a tailnet name, for example: example.com or required:example.com
+• Possible values: A tailnet name, for example: example.com or required:example.com

-• Added in Tailscale: 1.52
+• Added in Tailscale versions: 1.46

 Set unattended mode